sroeschus/sroeschus.github.io/content/posts/bdi/index.md

 ## Kernel tracing

-When the write-back to the storage device has to wait, it can be traced.
+When the writeback to the storage device has to wait, it can be traced.
 The function [balance_dirty_pages()](https://elixir.bootlin.com/linux/v6.1/source/mm/page-writeback.c#L1557) has a tracepoint defined, that can be used for this purpose.